teivah/100-go-mistakes/docs/mistakes.md

     We can also use the `?`, `>=`, `<`, and `>` operators with numeric types to compare values and with strings to compare their lexical order.

 If operands are not comparable (e.g., slices and maps), we have to use other options such as reflection.
-Reflection is a form of metaprogramming, and it refers to the ability of an applica- tion to introspect and modify its structure and behavior.
+Reflection is a form of metaprogramming, and it refers to the ability of an application to introspect and modify its structure and behavior.
 For example, in Go, we can use `reflect.DeepEqual`.
 This function reports whether two elements are deeply equal by recursively traversing two values.
 The elements it accepts are basic types plus arrays, structs, slices, maps, pointers, interfaces, and functions.
 Yet, the main catch is the performance penalty.

 If performance is crucial at run time, implementing our custom method might be the best solution.
-One additional note: we must remember that the standard library has some exist- ing comparison methods.
+One additional note: we must remember that the standard library has some existing comparison methods.
 For example, we can use the optimized `bytes.Compare` function to compare two slices of bytes.
 Before implementing a custom method, we need to make sure we don’t reinvent the wheel.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/03-data-types/29-comparing-values/main.go)